How to Have the Perfect Campervan Holidays With Your Dog

 Pebbles enjoys camping - most campsites welcome dogs and there's plenty of space to spread out and use the inflatable driveaway awning

-If you’ve chosen a campsite that welcomes dogs (most do), you may find dog-friendly facilities, like a dog walking area.
+Make sure you’ve chosen a campsite that welcomes dogs (most do).
+You may find dog-friendly facilities, like a dog walking area.
 When you arrive, it’s worth checking for any restrictions.
 Do you need to keep your dog on the lead?
 Other rules are common sense, such as cleaning up any dog mess.
 Regardless, your dog will love being with you and discovering the new smells of a new place.

 When it comes to sleeping, each dog owner will simply find their own way.
 It’s worth bringing the cushion, toy or blanket that your dog sleeps with at home.
 They’ll feel reassured and comforted by its familiarity.
 Your dog could sleep in its travel cage or in the awning.
 Alternatively, some owners like to have a special cubby hole or cushion created for their pet’s bed.